code-lab-org/nost-tools/docs/source/documents/getStarted/instructionsScienceDash.rst

 Initial requirements
 --------------------

-This test suite assumes that you have first followed the installation instructions.
+This test suite assumes that you have first downloaded the constituent applications.
+It is also necessary to install several python packages as found in the `requirements document <https://github.com/code-lab-org/nost-tools/blob/main/docs/requirements.txt>`_.
+However, this is an unmanaged NOS-T test suite and it is not necessary to have installed the tools library.

 Setting up environment files